How to Find the Best Cleanser for Your Skin TypeMarch 30, 2023

-There’s no denying that most everyone knows cleansing the skin twice per day to help remove pore-clogging dirt, oil, impurities and pollution is incredibly important for skin health.
-The real struggle however, is picking the right formula to get the job done.
-After all, there’s no shortage of face washes out there that cater to a wide range of skin types, concerns and needs — and that’s not even accounting for the different textures like gel, foam, cream and liquid.
+There’s no denying the importance of a great cleanser.
+Your face wash can remove pore-clogging dirt, oil, impurities and pollution, and is incredibly important for skin health.
+The real struggle, however, is picking the right formula to get the job done.
+After all, there’s no shortage of face washes out there that cater to a wide range of skin types, concerns and needs — and that’s not even accounting for the different textures like gel, foam, cream and oil.

 How would you describe your skin?